VisualFP/docs/SA/design_concept/content/design/design_iteration_1_haskell_function_notation_inspired.typ

-= Haskell function-notation inspired design
+= Haskell function-notation inspired design <haskell-function-notation-inspired-design>

 The Haskell function-notation inspired design takes the notation of functions in Haskell and converts the explicit and implicit parenthesis into